Greener Closet

 7/10

-Happy Earth demonstrates commendable transparency by publicly disclosing its emissions data and sustainability initiatives.
-However, while it shares some supply chain information, such as the countries of manufacturing, it does not disclose specific facility names or addresses, limiting full traceability.
+Happy Earth demonstrates a commendable level of transparency by publicly disclosing its supplier code of conduct and providing information about its manufacturing locations.
+However, the brand does not disclose detailed supply chain information, such as specific facility names and addresses, which limits full traceability.

 Waste Reduction and Sustainable Packaging